NolanKisser123/Linux-Projects/README.md

 Prerequisites
 ---------------------------------------
-Have Ubuntu or another virtual machine to run linux on
+Have Ubuntu or another virtual machine to run Linux on

 Downloads/Installations
 ---------------------------------------